parallax/reinvent-2018/aws-sa-exam.md

 ## Exam consideration

-6 months before a feature makes it way into an exam.
+It's 6 months before a feature makes it way into an exam.

 - Lambda - timeouts are 5 mins
 - Single AZ will never be right answer, always 2.
 More for spot.